 If we intend to provide default information about an individual to a CRB, we will give the individual at least 14 days written notice.
 If we disclose default information to a CRB, and the individual subsequently repays the amount owed, we will tell the CRB the individual has repaid the amount owing.
-We will not disclose credit repayment history information to the CRB which is more than 2 years old or which predates December 2012.
+We will not disclose credit repayment history information to the CRB which is more than 2 years old.

 11. SENDING INFORMATION OVERSEAS

-We do not generally disclose personal information to overseas recipients.
-We will not send personal information to recipients outside of Australia unless:
+We do not disclose personal information to overseas entities, unless:

-- we have taken reasonable steps to ensure the recipient does not breach the Act, the APPs and the Credit Reporting Privacy Code;
+- we have taken reasonable steps to ensure the recipient does not breach the Act, the APPs, Guidelines and the Credit Reporting Privacy Code;

 - the recipient is subject to an information privacy scheme similar to the Privacy Act; or